You are here

 - Investigate Illume software improvements to optimise load-levelling (e.g. building different system lender lists for different item types).

-- Review after one year the impact of eliminating fees, system improvements, staff education, etc. BC ELN libraries continue to capture ILL statistics for 2020, although no fees will be applied.
+- Review after one year the impact of eliminating fees, system improvements, staff education, etc. BC ELN libraries will capture ILL statistics for an additional year to assist with assessment.